Part I: Formal Review

 To finish the application, you will be asked to acknowledge and sign the terms and conditions and pay the $250 non-refundable application fee.

-Once you’ve submitted your application, you will be able to see the status of your application displayed on your application dashboard.
+Once you’ve submitted your application, you will be able to see the status of your application displayed on your application dashboard in the Survey Monkey Apply platform.
 You will also receive updates on your status via email from firstname.lastname@example.org